 Auckland’s water supply is still feeling the impact of the drought

-From November 2019 to May 2020, the region received only 60 per cent of normal rainfall, and total water storage is still well below where it should be for this time of year.
+From November 2019 to May 2020, the region received only 60 per cent of normal rainfall.
+Since then, Auckland still hasn't had enough rainfall to make up for that deficit, so our total water storage is well below where it should be for this time of year.
 As a result, stage one water restrictions remain in place.
 Click here to learn more.

-Water restrictions have been adjusted for commercial water users and residential water users.
-Residents can now use a water blasting device or hose when fitted with a trigger nozzle.
+Those water restrictions have been adjusted for commercial water users and residential water users.
+Residents can use a water blasting device or hose when fitted with a trigger nozzle.
 While restrictions have been adjusted, we are still urging everyone to continue saving water when and where possible.
 Reusing water to feed your garden and vegetable patch is one way to get started.

-Saving water can be as easy as cutting your shower time by two minutes or turning the tap off while you soap your hands or brush your teeth.
+Saving water can be as easy as reducing your shower time to four minutes or turning the tap off while you soap your hands or brush your teeth.
 It’s not about making big sacrifices – it’s about throwing out old habits and replacing them with ones that put less strain on our precious resource.
 We don’t want you to stop using water, we just want you to think before you turn the tap on.

 For those on tank water, now is a good time to check your water levels and look at booking a top up.